hisurfadvisory/MACROSS/ncore/README.md

 	&emsp;<b>F.</b> setUser() = Attempts two different methods to set the logged in user as global $USR.
 If the system or active-directory method fails, it will default to using "whoami" and also set the global value $vf19_ROBOTECH, which tells all the MACROSS scripts that the user does not have elevated privilege.
 (Of course, that assumes your IT managers don't allow standard users to run Get-AD cmdlets!)
 This way you can write checks to avoid loading different functions unnecessarily.<br>
 <br>
 	&emsp;<b>G.</b> collab() = This is the function that allows your scripts to talk to each other.
-It must be called with (1) the name of the script you want to "collaborate" with in the nmods folder, and (2) the name of the script making the call, WITHOUT the file extension.
+It must be called with (1) the name of the script you want to "collaborate" with in the modules folder, and (2) the name of the script making the call, WITHOUT the file extension.
 	Your script should already be setting the global values for <i>$RESULTFILE</i> and <i>$PROTOCULTURE</i> as necessary, but this function does allow for passing another optional value if needed.
 That value will be set as <i>$eNM</i> and passed along as a separate param to the script you're calling.<br>